Sabeen Mahmud

 Sabeen Mahmud (20 June 1974 – 24 April 2015) (صبین محمود) was a progressive Pakistani human rights activist and social worker who founded the Karachi-based cafe The Second Floor.
 She also presided over the Karachi branch of TiE.

 Born and raised in Karachi, Mahmud was educated at Karachi Grammar and later at the Kinnaird College.
 She later founded an interactive media and technology consulting firm and worked to establish the Citizens Archive of Pakistan.
 She set up The Second Floor (T2F) in 2007 aimed at providing a community space for open dialogue.
 Under Mahmud's leadership, T2F arranged a series of liberal social activities.
 She also co-led protests against the Red Mosque in Islamabad, and also took part in Pakistan for All, a campaign to end sectarianism and religious intolerance in Pakistan.

-On 24 April 2015, Mahmud hosted a debate on the Balochistan conflict which included activists like Mama Qadeer.
-After the event, she was shot dead by a gunman on her way home after hosting a seminar at T2F.
-As of 20 May 2015, Pakistani authorities have arrested the culprit behind Mahmud's murder.
-Mahmud is referred to as part of 'Pakistan’s liberal, urban, globalised civil society'.
+On 24 April 2015, Mahmud hosted a debate on the Balochistan conflict featuring activists such as Mama Qadeer.
+Later that day, she was shot and killed by a gunman while returning home from the seminar at T2F.
+By 20 May 2015, Pakistani authorities had arrested the individual responsible for her murder.
+Mahmud is widely regarded as a prominent figure within 'Pakistan's liberal, urban, and globalised civil society'.

 Life

 Mahmud wanted to challenge injustice and discrimination, and to encourage critical thinking; she told Dawn that her biggest dream is to "change the world for the better through the Internet."
 She founded PeaceNiche, an organisation that provides a "social platform" for public good.

 Mahmud founded a small tech company called "bits" with Zaheer Kidvai, with whom she worked in 2 other companies from the age of 14, and considered him her parent and mentor.
 In 2006, she founded The Second Floor (T2F), a cafe that hosted public forum discussions, film screenings, poetry writing, stand-up comedy, and live theatre.
 In 2013, Sabeen co-hosted Pakistan's first civic hackathon, held at T2F in Karachi, which was designed to bring together people from different disciplines to brainstorm ways to solve civic problems.
 Mahmud hosted public figures, including Ayesha Siddiqa who authored a controversial book on military financing, leading to the Inter-Services Intelligence contacting The Second Floor.
+Mahmud was a Young Global Leader of the World Economic Forum.

 In 2013, she told Wired magazine that she didn't want an armed security guard in The Second Floor: "I said, that’s the price you pay for having a public space.
 I’m not having people checked and a military guy there because of a pervasive fear."
 She went on to state "Read Chomsky.
 Things are dangerous and bad things happen.
 But you can’t let fear control you, you’ll never get anything done."
 Her work received coverage in international media.